subham2728/Github-Auto-Repo/Readme.md

-## This python module is used to create a github repository automatically and pushing all the files into the repo.
+## This python module is used to create a github repository automatically and pushing all the files into that repository.